Raedin24/School/L400/DCIT 423/Module 10 - LAN Security Concepts.md

 - **SSH** is more secure, requires username and password, both of which are encrypted during transmission
 - Provides accountability: username is recorded during login.
 - Authentication can be done using local database
+- Local database authentication has limitations:
+	- User accounts must be configured locally on each device
+	- Provides no fallback authentication method.
+If password/username is lost, the only option available is password recovery.
+- Alternative to local database is having a central server for usernames and passwords
 ```shell
 ip domain-name cisco.com
 crypto key generate rsa general-keys modulus 2048